asi-uniovi/malloovia/docs/usage.rst

     phase_i_solution = PhaseI(problem).solve()

-The time requierd to complete the solution depends on the length of the workloads, the number of different instance_classes, and the proximity of the optimal solution to the region/zone limits.
+The time required to complete the solution depends on the length of the workloads, the number of different instance_classes, and the proximity of the optimal solution to the region/zone limits.
 It can be as fast as a few seconds, or as long as several hours (perhaps days).

 You can influence the time in which the solution is found by passing a customized solver as parameter.